About Our Fellowship

 With nine fellowship positions, Barrow Neurological Institute is home to one of the largest neuroradiology fellowship programs in the nation.
 Our alumni network is unparalleled, with former fellows holding positions from leadership in major private practices to tenured positions in large academic institutions.
-With a longstanding tradition of innovation and a commitment to a culture of educational excellence, our neuroradiology fellowship program has become a leader in the field.
+With a longstanding tradition of innovation and a commitment to a culture of educational excellence, Barrow’s neuroradiology program has become a leader in the field.

 Fellows rotate through the different rotations in weekly blocks.
 The day shift rotations are Monday through Friday from 7:00 AM to 3:00 PM, with one academic day per week.

 The call rotation is from Friday to Thursday from 3:00 PM to 10:00 PM.
 The nine fellows share call responsibilities equally, with a frequency of approximately one weeknight in nine and every ninth weekend.
 As St. Joseph’s Hospital is home to a radiology residency program, a radiology resident is in house to review imaging studies performed after 10:00 PM.
 On-call responsibilities for fellows primarily involve performing emergent procedures and occasionally providing assistance to the on-call residents.